twilio-labs/paste/internal-docs/engineering/developing-locally.md

 ## Working on Website Backend

-This section covers how to setup the Supabase backend and
+This section covers how to setup the Supabase backend and configuring additional environemnt variables.
+This will enable development of AI assistant and generation scripts such as [generate-embeddings.ts](../../packages/paste-website/scripts/search/generate-embeddings.ts)

 ### Prerequisites

-You will need docker or a similar service in odrer to start the local supabase instance.
+You will need docker or a similar service in order to start the local supabase instance.

 ### Environment